oppia/oppia-web-developer-docs/Get-help.md

 * __Share reproduction steps__: Include the specific steps that recipients should follow to reproduce the error you encountered.
 This allows them to investigate the issue more effectively.
 * __Explain your efforts and conclusions__: Explain what you've tried and what conclusions you've drawn, if any.
 (Providing a [debugging doc](https://github.com/oppia/oppia/wiki/Debugging-Docs) may help.)

-## Building Your Skills: Technical Writing
+## Building your skills: Technical writing

 In addition to effective communication, developing strong technical writing skills can greatly benefit your contributions.
 We recommend exploring the technical writing courses available at https://developers.google.com/tech-writing/overview.
 These courses can help you improve your ability to write clear code comments, create technical documentation, and effectively communicate complex ideas.